holepunchto/pear-electron/README.md

 Use `<script type="module" src="path/to/my-file.js">` to load a JavaScript Module.

 Use `<script src="path/to/my-file.js">` to load a JavaScript Script.

+## Integration Libraries

+The `pear-electron` module also exposes libraries used in electron preloads.

+### `pear-electron/api`

+Function that takes an api like pear-api as argument and returns an extended API class.

+### `pear-electron/ipc`

+IPC class that communicates with the main process through `electron.ipcRenderer`.

 ## Graphical User Interface Options